Finic8/zbectl/README.md

 ### zbectl rename source target
 Renames the source environment  to  target.
 Boot entries get renamed automatically.

-### zbectl activate target
+### zbectl activate target [kernel]
 Sets the target as the default boot entry.
+Kernel must be specifed if more than one is available.

 ### zbectl destroy target
 Delets the target environment.